 How was Chainmail made?

 Several methods were used for the manufacture of medieval chain mail and there were multiple patterns of linking the metal rings together.

-Types of Chainmail – Chain mail Patterns
+Chain mail Patterns

 The most common patterns in medieval Europe consisted of alternating rows and columns of mail which is thought to have been invented by the Celts in 4th century BC.

-While the term “chain mail” could be used for any metallic body armour, the special kind of medieval chain mail that made use of non-interlocking metal rings was called ring mail.
+While the term “chain mail” could be used for any metallic body armor, the special kind of medieval chain mail that made use of non-interlocking metal rings was called ring mail.

-The English word chain and the French word maille combine to make the word “chain mail”
+The English word chain and the French word maille combine to make the word “chain mail”.

-“Maille” is a French word that means a net of mesh
+“Maille” is a French word that means a net of mesh.

-The origins of medieval chainmail can be traced back to ancient times in the 4th century
+The origins of medieval chainmail can be traced back to ancient times in the 4th century.

 Detail of Medieval chainmail Hauberk worn by medieval soldiers and knight

 Finally, an important advantage of medieval chain mail was that it was relatively cheap and thus could be afforded by the common people other than knights.

 Early Medieval Chainmail with some plate armour worn in medieval turkey